konsumer/jstinder/README.md

 # tinderjs

-A tinder API client that uses `fetch` and works in modern browsers, nodejs & react-native.
+A tinder API client that uses `fetch` and works in nodewebkit, electron, nodejs & react-native.

 ## usage